 Application performance has a direct impact on revenue and employee productivity.
-You can only respond to problems using traditional, reactive ways to application performance monitoring.
-Letting problems affect your company before you even become aware of them.
+You can only respond to problems using traditional, reactive application performance monitoring methods and letting problems affect your company before you become aware.

-Waze decided that an anomaly detector was necessary to find and fix any application performance issues before they had an impact on consumers.
+Waze decided that an anomaly detector was necessary to find and fix any application performance issues before they impacted consumers.
 Waze has over 100 million monthly active users worldwide.

-Deep learning anomaly detection uses machine learning anomaly detection techniques to seamlessly correlate data with pertinent application performance metrics to provide a full account of business problems so that the IT team may respond appropriately.
+Anomaly detection deep learning uses techniques to seamlessly correlate data with pertinent application performance metrics to provide a complete account of business problems so that the IT team may respond appropriately.

 There is a limited place for manual KPI monitoring while processing trillions of monthly transactions with real-time auctions that happen in 40 milliseconds.
 Technical data centre issues may be tracked by operations teams, but sophisticated application performance trends are harder to predict.
 Anomaly detected is used by Rubicon Project, one of the biggest ad exchanges in the world, to track all transactions in real-time and keep its market for advertising healthy.